 Then unfold the whole thing.
 You should have a piece of paper with crease-lines dividing it into twelve squares.

 In the second picture I’ve highlighted the pieces of the paper that will be the walls and lid of the box.
-I’ve also marked “A” on three squares that get glued or stapled together.
-The same thing happens on the other side.
-Take three squares, layer them on top of each other and glue or staple.
+Take three squares from the same side of the “caterpillar” and layer them on top of each other.
+Glue or staple them together to make one wall of the box.
+Then do the same thing to the three squares on the other side of the caterpillar.

 The three squares become the lid with two long sides flaps that can be tucked in to hold the lid down.